To enhance the lives of people impacted by autism, through innovation, exceptional education and compassionate care.

 A world in which people of all abilities live fulfilled lives.

 PACE was founded in 1989 by a group of concerned parents and educators as a private, nonprofit 501 (C) (3) organization to meet the critical need of providing education and care for children and adults with autism/developmental disabilities and their families.
 Prior to this time, many of our students had been placed in inappropriate classroom settings and many of our residential clients were housed in unsuitable state hospitals and development centers.
 The state system was clearly challenged to provide more than maintenance of the ongoing needs of persons with developmental disabilities.
 Without the support of an encouraging, attentive environment, the ability to develop the skills necessary for achieving integration into the community was doubtful.

-PACE was born after years of futile attempts to work within the traditional system to meet the specialized needs of persons with Autism.
-Starting with 14 students in 1989 and one group home in 1992, PACE currently serves up to 60 students in our K-12 school, houses 36 children and adults in our residential program, and provides children’s services for close to 75 families.
+PACE was born after years of futile attempts to work within the traditional system to meet the specialized needs of persons with autism.
+Starting with 14 students in 1989 and one group home in 1992, PACE currently serves over 60 students in our preschool and K-12 school, houses 36 children and adults in our residential program, and provides behavioral services for Bay Area families.